legionboard/api/install/english.md

 To create users using LegionBoard, you have to prepare the user creation tool before uploading Heart to your server.
 Therefore, move "src/LegionBoard/tools/" to "src", so you can find the creation tool at "src/tools/createUser.php".
-For better security you can also rename "tools" to something random.
+For better security you should rename "tools" to something random.

 ## Deploy on your server